GSA/cdoc/_pages/members/council-members.md

 * Administrator, Office of Information and Regulatory Affairs (or designee)
 * Ex officio members

-Please note that you can click on each agency’s icon to go to their agency.gov/data webpage, if available.

 ## Agency CDOs
 {% include members.html %}